aws/aws-cdk/design/cdk-bootstrap.md

   It will not have any inline policies, but will instead have the Managed Policies attached that the user passed in the `--cloudformation-execution-policies` option.
+  If using the `--monitored-environment` is used, sts:SetSourceIdentity is added to the trust policy.

 #### Physical resource names